hashicorp/terraform-provider-azurerm/website/docs/d/backup_protected_file_share.html.markdown

 # Data Source: azurerm_backup_protected_file_share

-Use this data source to access information about an existing VM Backup Policy.
+Use this data source to access information about an existing Backup Protected File Share.

 ## Example Usage